 Foreign issues were not as important, as the rise of Napoleon had dampened Jefferson's support for the French.
 Instead, issues of domestic power and state rights took the spotlight.
 Jefferson had been one of the authors of the controversial Virginia and Kentucky Resolutions which had declared the Alien and Sedition Act unconstitutional.
 Although the issue of state nullification of Federal laws would ultimately be settled in favor of the national government, it was a popular issue.

-Adams faced substantial opposition within his own party.
-Hamilton opposed Adams reelection and schemed to have Pinckney, Adams Vice Presidential canididate receive more electoral votes and thus become President.
-The election was settled when the New York legislature became dominated by supporters of Jefferson, thus providing him with 12 key electoral votes.
-The defeat to the Federalist however, did not end the Election of 1800.
+Adams faced substantial opposition within his party.
+Hamilton opposed Adams reelection and schemed to have Pinckney, Adams Vice Presidential candidate receive more electoral votes and thus become President.
+The election was settled when the New York legislature became dominated by supporters of Jefferson, thus providing him with 12 critical electoral votes.
+The defeat to the Federalist, however, did not end the Election of 1800.
 The Democratic-Republicans made the mistake of assigning the same number of electoral votes to both Jefferson as Burr.
 Thus no one had the majority of votes, and the election was turned over to the House of Representatives.
 The House deliberated from February 11th to February 17th and voted 36 times.
-The Federalist had decided to support Burr, whom many felt was a lesser evil then the "dangerous" Jefferson.
+The Federalist had decided to support Burr, whom many felt was a lesser evil than the "dangerous" Jefferson.
 They would have won since they were the majority of the outgoing House.
 However, the constitution called for the election of President by the House to be on a state by state basis, and the Federalist could not carry enough states.
-On the 36th ballot Jefferson was selected, but the country had come very close to having Aaron Burr as President.
+On the 36th ballot, Jefferson was selected, but the country had come very close to having Aaron Burr as President.

 State results in 1800